egoist/haya/README.md

 ### CSS

-CSS is treated specially in Vei compared to other bundlers, if you import a CSS file in your JavaScript file, you will get the URL of the output CSS file:
+CSS is treated specially in Vei compared to other bundlers, if you import a CSS file in your JavaScript file, you will get the URL to the output CSS file:

 ```js
 import style from "./style.css"